Revature-Salesforce-Training/curriculum/Week_7/Lightning Aura Component Framework/LNAura Component Framework.md

 ## Expression Syntax

-In another commonality with the Visualforce framework, the Aura component framework makes use of expression syntax to refer to variables and actions, again with the form `{!value}`.
-However, the roadways of an Aura component are much busier than those of a Visualforce page, so we utilize value providers within our expressions to provide clarity and direction when performing data binding and action binding.
-Just like in Visualforce, action binding is the act of using expression syntax in the view to pair controller methods with events.
-The only change is the kind of controller on the other side of that relationship - in Visualforce, it's an Apex controller, while it's a JS controller in Aura.
-The definition of data binding in Aura is analogous to, but slightly different from its Visualforce couterpart: data binding in Aura is the process of using expression syntax to wire a value in the component specifically to an `<aura:attribute>`.
+The Aura component framework makes use of expression syntax to refer to variables and actions, with the form `{!valueprovider.value}`.
+We utilize value providers within our expressions to provide clarity and direction when performing data binding and action binding.
+Action binding is the act of using expression syntax in the view to pair controller methods with events.
+The definition of data binding is the process of using expression syntax to wire a value in the component specifically to an `<aura:attribute>`.

 ## Value Providers